FHantke/brave-browser-wiki/Triage-Guidelines.md

       - Make sure the Untriaged Backlog column is empty and we add appropriate `priority/p1` - `priority/p5` labels
     - Go through closed PRs that were merged to master recently.
 Flag anything that we'd like to uplift, add an uplift label.
     - Some Projects may have a special triage meeting only for that project.
+    - Projects will be added and removed over time.

 # Uplifting